fgl27/SmartTwitchTV/README.md

 I fork this from https://github.com/CazuzaCzz/smarttv-twitch/commits/tizen The original fork is https://github.com/nikitakatchik/smarttv-twitch

-I have started this project because the above repo of the app did not fully support my TV model, it had many bugs and the app did not had the main Twitch.TV featuring like a more complete users interface (For VOD, cips, Channel off line content etc), did not fully support the latest smart remote, the looks of the app was a little old-fashioned, etc...
+I have started this project because the above repo of the app did not fully support my TV model, it had many bugs and the app did not had the main Twitch.TV featuring like a more complete users interface (For VOD, Cips, Channel off line content etc), did not fully support the latest smart remote, the looks of the app was a little old-fashioned, etc...

 So I work alone writing a new application from scratch focusing on performance and needed featuring, with the help of some users reporting bugs and featuring request, I add the many featuring and work all the bugs, today the application is very complete, can be easily used to watch all available Twitch content and give the user a lot of options, but is know that the application can be improve new featuring and improves are in works to give a better experience and more options to the user, but as today there is only one main developer working on the project the process is slow.